stackgl/gl-vec2/README.md

 ## length(a:vec2)

-  Calculates the length of a vec2
+  Calculates the length of a vec2.
+Aliased as `len`.

 ## lerp(out:vec2, a:vec2, b:vec2, t:Number)